-As shown in Fig.~\ref{fig1}a, due to diffraction and microlens imperfections, the focal spot is not a perfect point, but instead extends over a significant fraction of the $2 \times 2$ pixel region.
-The focal spot formed in a quad-pixel PDAF sensor occupies a relatively larger portion of the area beneath each microlens compared to a conventional SHWS.
-This spot size allows detectable intensity variations among the four pixels, enabling phase-gradient sensing with only four pixels.
-However, it also introduces limitations: Eq.~(\ref{eq5}) becomes less accurate because $(X_c, Y_c)$ cannot precisely represent the actual displacement $\Delta x$ and $\Delta y$ of the extended focal spot, as a $2 \times 2$ pixel group cannot fully sample the continuous light field projected onto this area.
+As shown in Fig.~\ref{fig1}a, due to diffraction and microlens imperfections, the focal spot is not a perfect point, but instead it extends over a significant fraction of the $2 \times 2$ pixel region.
+Compared to conventional SHWS, the focal spot formed in a quad-pixel PDAF sensor occupies a relatively larger proportion of the area beneath each microlens.
+This spot size facilitates detectable intensity variations across the four pixels, thereby enabling phase-gradient sensing using only four pixels.
+However, this spot size also imposes limitations: Eq.~(\ref{eq5}) exhibits reduced accuracy, as $(X_c, Y_c)$ cannot accurately represent the actual displacement $\Delta x$ and $\Delta y$ of the extended focal spot, --owing to the inability of a $2 \times 2$ pixel group to fully sample the continuous light field projected onto this region.